 Under normal conditions, the roots of these plants will be very firm but root rot changes things significantly.
 When root rot sets in, sections of the roots will become soft and they might even wind up being slimy.

 Hopefully, you’ll be able to save things before it gets to the point where your plant won’t survive.

 7 – Not Getting Enough Light

 Sunlight is essential for your fiddle leaf fig plant and it’s not going to be able to stay healthy if it isn’t getting much sunlight.
-If your plant is not in a good spot for getting sunlight, then you might want to make some adjustments.
+If your plant is not in a good spot for getting sunlight, you might want to make some adjustments.

 Ideally, you’ll want to give your fiddle leaf fig several good hours of sun per day.
-If things aren’t very sunny in your area, then you might even wish to consider a grow light to improve the health of the plant.
+If things aren’t very sunny in your area, you might even wish to consider a grow light to improve the health of the plant.

 It’s also worth noting that sunlight exposure can help to dry your plant out.
 This is going to help you out when you’re trying to keep from watering your fiddle leaf fig too much.